 Feel around the glasses and try to figure out if there are any cracks or scratches in the frames or lenses.
 Are all of the screws intact?
 What about dents in the frame?
 Are both lenses accounted for?
 Note these things as you inspect them so you can accurately report the damage.
 For example, the arms of my glasses had multiple bite marks when they were taken by the goat.

 If the glasses are straight up gone

 While I am lucky this has never happened to me, a friend of mine had their glasses fall off of an amusement park ride.
 They handled this by immediately calling park security, who searched for the glasses.
 When they could not be found, they filed paperwork certifying the glasses were indeed missing, and they were able to get new ones through insurance- more on insurance in a bit.
-Read more about going to amusement parks with vision impairments here.

 If possible, have a spare pair

 Because I have very bad photosensitivity, I need to have shaded glasses on or else my eyes will start to hurt a lot.
 I carry a pair of sunglasses or a spare pair of glasses in my purse or backpack when I travel.
 Inside my dorm, I keep them in a drawer that I can easily access.
 A few of my friends also know where my glasses are located in my dorm room.

 Since I carry a spare pair with me, I put my broken glasses in the other eyeglass case while I wait for them to get fixed.
 If a glasses case isn’t an option, store them in another type of container that won’t be damaged further.
 My friends and I have stored broken glasses in the following makeshift containers, which are not made for long term storage.

 - Clean drink cup or water bottle with lid

 - Small cardboard or styrofoam box (like a to-go box)

 - Toilet paper/paper towel roll with openings folded down